Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 Our time is precious.
 We only have limited hours on this earth to work for the Kingdom and to do our part in fully fulfilling the Great Commission.
 Setting up affiliate relationships, creating ads, and endorsements, following up, all that sort of thing takes time.

-Eye pollution and mind messing
+Eye pollution and mind messing–beyond the financial quagmire

-Many sites today have become a mire of advertisements, flashing images, and visual junk.
+Many sites today have become a quagmire of advertisements, flashing images, and visual junk.
 When desktop publishing was first invented we talked about the ransom note school of design where every available piece of clip art and five different typefaces were crammed onto a page.
 Many website communications today truly are ransom notes because you have to look past and navigate around Google ad placements, flashing sidebars, intrusive videos, and tacky headlines to read anything of value.

 Pushing affiliate purchases is not conducive to a quiet and peaceful site and I don’t want to contribute to eye pollution.